arielherself/espresso/README.md

 <strong>Meta</strong> said it would soon restore <strong>Donald Trump’s</strong> Facebook and Instagram accounts, two years after suspending him from the social-media platforms for stoking the Capitol riot on January 6th 2021.
 His risk to public safety has “sufficiently receded”, said the firm.
 Lawyers for America’s former president—who is [mounting a fourth run for office](https://te.arielherself.xyz/united-states/2022/11/16/of-course-donald-trump-is-running-again)—had lobbied for his reinstatement: Facebook has previously been a valuable fundraising tool.

 <strong>Amsterdam</strong>, where 36% of all journeys are [by bike](https://te.arielherself.xyz/international/2020/05/31/how-lockdown-converted-the-world-to-cycling-and-the-speedbumps-that-lie-ahead), has long suffered from messy cycle parking taking up pedestrian spaces.
-The Dutch city is now encouraging them to store away bikes underwater.
+The Dutch city is now encouraging cyclists to store away bikes underwater.
 On Thursday it opened a bike garage capable of holding 7,000 bikes under its central station.
 The project cost €60m ($65.3m).

 <strong>Fact of the day:</strong> 12%, the proportion of Afghan women who said females are treated “with respect and dignity” in their country.
 [Read the full story](https://te.arielherself.xyz/asia/2023/01/19/a-murder-in-afghanistan-highlights-the-misery-of-women).